arduino731/express_angular/README.md

 # express_angular
-express web application for angular and bower_bower_components ngRoute
+express web application for angular, bower_bower_components and ngRoute

-when i open up new cloud 9 how do I get start quicker.
+How to get started. web server application

 $npm init
 it will said